 - a roller ball pen

 - a pencil

 - a ruler

 - a rubber

 - a highlighter

 - some coloured pencils

+- a glue stick

 - a protractor

 - a pair of compasses

 - a pencil case to keep these items in

 - a reading book

 - a dictionary for English and Languages

-- a calculator Casio fx-83GT-CW is strongly recommended, however any scientific calculator will be fine
+- a calculator Casio fx-83GT-CW is strongly recommended, however any scientific calculator will be fine.
+This can be purchased online via the MyChildAtSchool (MCAS) app.

 - a water bottle